palantir/terraform-provider-palantir-foundry/docs/index.md

 provider "foundry" {
     client_id = "your-client-id-here"                 # may be specified with CLIENT_ID environment variable
     client_secret = "your-client-secret-here"         # may be specified with CLIENT_SECRET environment variable
-    host = "https://example.palantirfoundry.com/"     # may be specified with BASE_HOSTNAME environment variable
+    host = "https://example.palantirfoundry.com/"     # may be specified with BASE_HOSTNAME environment variable or omitted entirely when running as a Foundry build inside the targeted enrollment
 }
 ```